bnicol-ensc/XAI-Covid19/README.md

 COVIDGR is a set of X-ray images to assist the diagnosis of COVID-19 built in close collaboration with radiology expert teams in Spain.

 ## Usage
-In order to run correctly the notebooks, created a virtual env and then install the requierements.
+In order to run correctly the notebooks, create a virtual environment and then install the requierements.
 - `requirements.txt` for pip
 - `env.yml` for conda